allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 The watchful eye will notice that I used longer field names in the document after flattening.
 So instead of `user.name` and `user.surname` I made `userName` and `userSurname`.
-I did it automatically, a bit unconsciously, to make the resulting `json` more readable.
+I did it automatically, a bit unconsciously, to make the resulting `JSON` more readable.
 However, if changing only the schema of the document from compound to flat we managed to reduce the size of the data, maybe it is worth to go a step further and shorten the field names?

 I decided to add a third document for comparison, flattened and with shorter field names: